Lakhs of mothers blessing me today: PM Modi, says women of new India breaking the glass ceiling | Politics

 “Just now, Madhya Pradesh chief minister Shivraj Singh Chouhan and Union minister Narendra Singh Tomar spoke about my birthday.
 Normally, I don't remember it.
 If not engaged with anything important I prefer to seek my mother's blessings on the occasion; today so many mothers of Madhya Pradesh have blessed me,” Modi, who turned 72 on Saturday, told the large gathering of women.

-Modi said his mother will be very happy to see that he was blessed by a large number of women.

-The prime minister released three of the eight cheetahs into a special enclosure at the KNP under the ambitious reintroduction project, seven decades after the fastest land animal went extinct in the country.
-The rest five cheetahs were released by Union environment minister Bhupendra Yadav and other leaders.
+The rest five cheetahs were released in the special enclosure at the KNP by Union environment minister Bhupendra Yadav and other leaders.

 Modi said cheetahs were brought to the KNP as the country has a lot of faith in local people.
-He said he was confident that people will ensure the protection and conservation of cheetahs and not break his trust in them.
+He said he was confident that people will ensure the protection and conservation of cheetahs and not break his trust.

-In his address, the prime minister asked people to stand at their place to welcome cheetahs and as a mark of respect for the people of Namibia for fulfilling the long-pending wish of Indians.
+In his address, the prime minister asked people to stand at their place to welcome cheetahs as a mark of respect for the people of Namibia and to thank them for fulfilling the long-pending wish of Indians.

+''Why the decision to bring cheetahs to KNP was taken?....
+They were handed over to you because of our faith in you.
+I believe you will be ready to face problems but won't allow harming the cheetahs,'' he said.

 “Swacch Bharat Abhiyan became successful as it was led by women,” he said.